thriveweb/sailinginparadise/content/boatTours/2022-01-20-gold-coast-valentines-day.md

         **Oceans (deluxe vessel) - $1780**
-    - title: "Customisable Hourly Valentines Charter "
+    - title: Customisable Hourly Charter Rates
       dropdownContent: >-
         If you would like a unique customised experience perhaps consider our hourly charter option.
 Our vessels are available to use as you